 “I’ll get you what PJ gets,” I hold them off, barely collecting twenty bucks, hardly enough.
 Welcome to New York.
 A hustle here, a hustle there.

 When I get back, PJ has some advice on handling staff, “Having a bunch of humorists in one place is like having a bunch of cats in a sack.
-You don’t shake that sack too much.”
+You only shake that sack so much.”

 I go around distributing sandwiches and collecting from each staffer the additional amount I had to pay for them.
 Most grudgingly pay up.